Insuring Investment Property

 Liability is very important on any residential rental property.
 All tenants should be required to purchase "renters" insurance because that provides them with coverage to relocate after a fire and it also includes "liability" coverage.
 If a tenant owns an animal or dog and that animal injures someone, the building owner may be sued if the animal owner does not have insurance.
 The lawsuit will indicate that the owner was aware or should have been aware that this animal was allowed to live on the property.
 Make sure your tenant is insured so they will be responsible for their actions.

 Much more can be written about the different coverages for different businesses.
 Be sure to fully disclose what the use of a property will be so the proper insurance is provided.
 All companies require building inspections and that may cause your policy to be changed.
+Your insurance rate may also be influenced by your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 The money you pay for insurance is tax deductible as a business expense.
 Do not skimp on insurance or your investment may turn into a nightmare.
 Proper insurance is considered Asset Protection!